Pi HAT brings Time-Sensitive Networking (TSN) to Raspberry Pi 4 - LinuxGizmos.com

 InnoRoute has launched its “Real-Time HAT,” a HAT for Raspberry Pi 4 that enables support for TSN and other real-time protocols.
-The Artix-7 FPGA-based HAT supports TSN and PoE through its 3 GbE ports.
+The Artix-7 FPGA-based HAT supports TSN and PoE through its 3 GbE ports..

 InnoRoute has rolled out the Real-Time HAT, a HAT that brings Time-Sensitive Networking (TSN) capability to the Raspberry Pi 4.
 At the heart of the Real-Time HAT’s functionality is a Xilinx Artix-7 FPGA and three Analog Devices ADIN13007 Gbit Ethernet transceiver PHY chips.
 The HAT enables precise network timing for real time protocols such as TSN and others.
 It can do synchronization between HATs, over the network, or with external GPS PPS.
 Its connectors are set up so that additional HATs can be attached on top of the Real-Time HAT.